smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ### Enabling Service Mesh with the Media Analytics Flavor

 The Istio service mesh is not enabled by default in OpenNESS.
-It can be installed alongside the video analytics services - by setting the flag `ne_istio_enable` to `true` in the *media-nalaytics* flavor.
+It can be installed alongside the video analytics services by setting the flag `ne_istio_enable` to `true` in the *media-analytics* flavor.
 The media analytics services are installed with the OpenNESS service mesh through the OEK playbook as described in the [Media Analytics](../flavors.md#media-analytics-flavor) section.

 ## References